 Nutrition

-How to Make Fresh Cranberry Sauce – Step by Step Photos
+How to Make easy Cranberry Sauce STEP-BY-STEP Photos

-Start by adding 1/2 cup sugar and 1 cup water to a medium sauce pot.
+Combine water and sugar: Start by combining ½ cup of sugar and 1 cup of water in a medium sauce pot.
 Stir to combine, then place the pot over medium heat and allow it to come to a boil.

-When it begins to boil again the cranberries will begin to pop (that’s why you need a lid!).
-Once they have all popped, remove the lid, give it a good stir, and reduce the heat to medium-low.
+Simmer: When the pot returns to a boil, the cranberries will begin to pop (that’s why you need a lid).
+Once all of the cranberries have popped, remove the lid, give it a good stir, and reduce the heat to medium-low.

-Continue to let the cranberries simmer over medium-low until they have broken down (about 5-7 minutes), stirring occasionally.
+Continue to let the cranberries simmer over medium-low, without a lid, until they have broken down and thickened.
+This usually takes me about 5-7 minutes.
+Stir the mixture occasionally as it simmers.

-While the cranberries are simmering, zest and juice one small orange.
-You’ll need about 1 tsp zest and 1/2 cup juice.
+Zest and juice the orange: While the cranberries are simmering, zest and juice one small orange.
+You’ll only need about ¼ tsp zest and 2 Tbsp juice, unless you really like citrus, and then you can measure with your heart!

-Stir everything together then let it cool slightly (it will thicken as it cools).
-Then it’s ready to serve!
-You can make this a day or two ahead of time if needed.
+Stir and cool: Stir everything together, then let it cool slightly (it will thicken as it cools).
+Then it’s ready to serve.

 Looking forward to making this this year!
 How freezer-friendly is it?
 I’d love to make it ahead of time.